samodom/TestableUIKit/Docs/UIToolbarSpy.md

 ## Spying on `setItems(_:animated:)`

-Use this spy to validate that a toolbar's items have ben set with optional animation.
+Use this spy to validate that a toolbar's items have been set with optional animation.

 ### Spy Methods